-The Commission believes that these obstacles to effective discovery in eminent domain cases may be overcome by legislation providing for a pretrial exchange of written statements containing pertinent valuation data.
+The Commission believes that the obstacles to effective discovery in eminent domain cases may be overcome by legislation providing for a pretrial exchange of written statements containing pertinent valuation data.
 This technique is not novel; a variation of this procedure is now used in some federal district courts in eminent domain proceedings and similar procedures are provided by the statutes of some other states.
 Analogous procedures are provided by California statutes relating to other fields where the problems are comparable.
 For example, Code of Civil Procedure Section 454 provides that, upon demand, a copy of an account sued upon must be delivered to the adverse party; and, if such delivery is not made, the party suing upon the account may not give any evidence thereof at the trial.
 Similarly, Code of Civil Procedure Section 2032 provides for a compulsory exchange of physicians' reports under certain circumstances; and, if the report of an examining physician has not been exchanged, the court may exclude his testimony at the trial.

-The Commission recognizes that pretrial exchange of valuation data will require a party to prepare a substantial portion of his case somewhat earlier than is now the practice -- 1.e., by the time the information is required to be exchanged rather than by the time of the trial.
+The Commission recognizes that pretrial exchange of valuation data will require a party to prepare a substantial portion of his case somewhat earlier than is now the practice -- i.e., by the time the information is required to be exchanged rather than by the time of the trial.
 But the recommended procedure has several offsetting advantages.
 First, it will tend to assure the reliability of the data upon which the appraisal testimony given at the trial is based, for the parties will have had an opportunity to test such data through investigation prior to trial.
 Such pretrial investigation should curtail the time required for the trial and in some cases may facilitate settlement.
 Second, if the exchange of information takes place prior to the pretrial conference, the conference will serve a more useful function in eminent domain proceedings.
 For example, the parties, having checked the supporting data in advance, may be able to stipulate at the pretrial conference to highest and best use, to what sales are comparable, to the admissibility of certain other evidence and, perhaps, even to the amounts of certain items of damage.
 Of course, this desirable objective can be fully achieved only if the Judicial Council amends the pretrial rules to provide for the holding of pretrial conferences in eminent domain cases subsequent to the time for exchange of the valuation data.

 The procedure recommended above for the pretrial exchange of valuation data is supplemental to other discovery procedures.
-Never-

-^{7.} The proposed statute provides for the exchange of valuation data not less than 20 days prior to trial.
+4. The proposed statute provides for the exchange of valuation data not less than 20 days prior to trial.
 Under existing pretrial procedures, this time limit does not provide assurance that the data will be exchanged prior to the pretrial conference.
 As valuation opinions are subject to change as more data are acquired, it is desirable to have the completion of discovery, and hence the pretrial conference, as near to the actual trial as possible.

-The Commission is hopeful that if the proposed statute is enacted the Judicial Council will amend the pretrial rules to permit the holding of the pretrial conference in eminent domain cases after the completion of the procedures required in the proposed statute, i.e., within 20 days of the time set for trial.
-If the Judicial Council believes a different time schedule for the pretrial conference in eminent domain cases is necessary, the Commission will reconsider its recommendation to determine whether the procedures here required can be completed before the pretrial conference.
+The Commission has made no recommendation in regard to pretrial conferences in eminent domain proceedings because such conferences are governed by court rules promulgated by Judicial Council.

-theless, the Commission anticipates that the procedure herein recommended will provide all the information that is necessary in the ordinary case and that other methods of discovery will be used only in unusual cases.
+Nevertheless, the Commission anticipates that the procedure herein recommended will provide all the information that is necessary in the ordinary case and that other methods of discovery will be used only in unusual cases.